Opiate Addiction: Recovery Statistics

 - Research studies show that relapse rates for people with addiction are comparable to the relapse rates for people with hypertension and diabetes.
 Like other chronic diseases, addiction requires continuing care to manage and prevent relapse.

-- People who complete an addiction treatment program of at least 30 days have a higher degree of success in achieving sobriety and remaining abstinent long-term.
+- People who complete an opiate addiction treatment program of at least 30 days have a higher degree of success in achieving sobriety and remaining abstinent long-term.

 - People who leave rehab with a comprehensive continuing care plan that provides tools for living a sober life will transition to abstinence more successfully and have better rates of sustained recovery.